 - The possibility to borrow more: Some providers will increase your credit limit if you continue to manage your monthly card repayments well

-- High interest rates: Higher interest rates than standard credit cards mean you’ll end up paying a high amount of interest if you pay back the money you owe over a longer period of time
+- High interest rates: Higher interest rates than standard credit cards mean you’ll end up paying more if you don’t clear your balance each month

-- Lower credit limits: Although a lower credit limit can stop you from overspending, the amount you’re able to borrow may not be enough for what you need
+- Lower credit limits: Although a lower credit limit can stop you from overspending, the amount you’re able to borrow will be less

-- Fees: You will most likely be charged a fee if you use your student credit card to withdraw cash, if you make a late repayment, you go over your credit limit or if you use your card abroad
+- Fees: As with regular credit cards, you will most likely be charged a fee if you use your student credit card to withdraw cash, if you make a late repayment, if you go over your credit limit or if you use your card abroad

 - Rejected applications can affect your credit score: If you don’t meet the lender’s borrowing criteria for a student credit card, a rejected application can affect your credit score